hannahmalm/running/notes.md

     require ‘sinatra/activerecord/rake’ #loads Rake tasks
 8. Create DB migration
     - for every table created, create a corresponding model class in models director, and a controller

+    - Could use corneal scaffold NAME to set up folder structure and delete out spec file

 9. Models - The logic of the web app.
 This is where data is manipulated/saved
 10. Views - The front end of the user facing part of the application.
 Has CSS, HTML, and Javascript.
 This is the only thing the user interacts with directly